itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

-At the end of all codes, We control the switches of various functional modules at the end of the Python file.
+At the end of all codes, We control the switches of various functional modules.

 </div>